amordahl/satune/README.md

-# satune
+# SATune
-Satune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools.
+SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools.

 This repository contains all the artifacts related to our ASE 2021 publication, "SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools."